 - Wear protective clothing or gear designed to prevent skin abrasions or cuts.

 - Cover skin cuts, abrasions and wounds with clean, dry bandages or other dressings recommended by your healthcare provider until healed.

 - Follow your healthcare provider’s instructions for when and how often to change your bandages and dressings.

 - Wash used sheets, towels, and clothes after every use following the label's instructions.
-If instructions are unavailable wash in hot water with laundry detergent and a laundry sanitizing agent like our laundry booster.
+If instructions are unavailable wash in hot water with laundry detergent and a laundry sanitizing agent.
 Make sure to dry the affected items thoroughly in a dryer.